ByConity/ByConity/source/_posts/zh-cn/docs/SQL语法说明/data-types.md

 The String type replaces the types VARCHAR, BLOB, CLOB, and others from other DBMSs.

-When creating tables, numeric parameters for string fields can be set (e.g. `VARCHAR(255)`), but ByteHouse ignores them.
+When creating tables, numeric parameters for string fields can be set (e.g. `VARCHAR(255)`), but ByConity ignores them.

 **Encodings**

-ByteHouse doesn’t have the concept of encodings.
+ByConity doesn’t have the concept of encodings.
 Strings can contain an arbitrary set of bytes, which are stored and output as-is.

 If you need to store texts, we recommend using UTF-8 encoding.
 At the very least, if your terminal uses UTF-8 (as recommended), you can read and write your values without making conversions.